From Walkers Mill in Collier Twp near Pittsburgh to Weirton (near Colliers) WV

 Driving time from Pittsburgh 30 minutes east to 1 hour 30 minutes

-Allegheny County’s 6.7-mile section is from Walker’s Mill Rd (MP11.2) in Collier Twp. to the county line (MP17.2) just west of Laurel Hill Rd in McDonald.
-It connects seamlessly to 17.2 miles of the paved Washington County section which ends at the state line (MP 35.8) and connects seamlessly to 3.6 miles that end near Weirton (MP40.2).
+Allegheny County’s 6.7-mile section starts at Walkers Mill Rd (MP11.2) in Collier Twp. and runs to the county line (MP17.9) just west of Laurel Hill Rd in McDonald.
+It connects seamlessly to 17.2 miles of the paved Washington County section which ends at the state line (MP 35.1) and connects seamlessly to 3.7 miles that end near Weirton (MP38.8).

 After the last road crossing in Burgettstown (MP27.9), on the right across the ravine, is more of Burgettstown that is a company town.
 The homes are all the same basic shape and style, although a few have had additions added.

-Soon after a deep cut (MP29.3) the trail has a distinct downhill slope to its end (MP40.2) near Weirton WV.
+Soon after a deep cut (MP29.3) the trail has a distinct downhill slope to its end (MP38.8) near Weirton WV.
 This section is rural Pennsylvania woods with an occasional road crossing.
+On the right is the reamins of strip mining.
 There are no services accessible from the trail in this section.

 Extensions of the ride

-The Walker’s Mill trailhead is less than half an hour from Pittsburgh, so we often combine the eastern end of the Panhandle with rides on medium- to low-traffic roads.
-We can find such roads by heading north from Oakdale or McDonald.
-We climb over a former strip mine, pick up the Montour Trail near Beagle Club Rd and return via McDonald.
-Alternatively, we can cross the Montour Trail and work our way back through Candor and Midway.
+The Walkers Mill trailhead is less than half an hour from Pittsburgh, so the eastern end of the Panhandle is often combined with rides on medium- to low-traffic roads in the area.
+Heading north from Oakdale or McDonald climbs over a former strip mine, and then picks up the Montour Trail near Beagle Club Rd, return via McDonald.
+Alternatively, cross over to the Montour Trail and work back through Candor and Midway.

 The Montour Trail south of McDonald also provides access to some pleasant riding in the Cherry Valley area, with a return via Midway or Joffre and the Panhandle Trail.